jonathankd9/MidSem-ShoppingApp/README.md

 # Shopping-App

-# This is e-commerce app built with React-native
+# This is an e-commerce app built with React-native